muhammad-shameer/muhammad-shameer/README.md

 # Hi, I'm Shameer 👋

-🚀 **Beginner programmer** on a mission to build real-world crypto tools
+🚀 **Beginner programmer** on a mission to build real-world finance tools
-📈 Passionate about building tools that solve real-world trading challenges
+📈 Passionate about building tools that solve real-world economical challenges
 🌱 Currently learning: Python libraries for trading, JavaScript, and automation

 ---